Editing SERVICES

 Capacity

 Editors charge based on time and project complexity.
-Experienced editors may have higher fees and busy schedules.
-Be sure to inquire about their capacity early to plan accordingly.
+Experienced editors may have higher fees so inquire about their capacity early to plan accordingly.

 Portfolio